metafloor/bwip-js/README.md

-# bwip-js // Barcode Writer in Pure JavaScript
+# // Barcode Writer in Pure JavaScript

 Welcome to the new home for bwip-js.
 The Google Code Project is shutting down so this is where you will find the latest updates.